Mature Masculine

 Chief

-The Mature Chief embodies confident leadership in service of the collective good.
-True leadership weaves confidence and humility through experience and reflection.
+The Mature Chief leads with confidence because someone has to go first.
+True leadership weaves confidence and humility through experience and tested character.

-Leadership means taking agency.
-You see something missing.
-Your heart longs for a possibility.
+Leadership means taking agency when it matters most.
+We see something missing.
+Our heart longs for a possibility.
 Leaders believe there's a reason for that longing.
-The Chief closes the gap between the world as it is and the world his heart knows is possible.
+The Chief closes the gap between the world as it is and the world he knows is possible.
+That gap is his responsibility, and he accepts it without complaint.

 Declarations